5-pebbles/unobstructed-rect-sweep-line-algorithm/README.md

 ##  Unobstructed Rect Sweep Line Algorithm
-This given a rectangle (self) and a list of obstructions (other_rects) this algorithm returns all sub rectangles that are not covered by an obstruction.
+Given a rectangle (self) and a list of obstructions (other_rects) this algorithm returns all sub rectangles that are not covered by an obstruction.